-Use if there was Proper N lotice of the Review againstthe review, and that all nec ne PRC I now declare open the review requested by I also declare that there is quorum of the PRC present to hear essary parties have received proper notice, so this review may tary, would you now introduce the review."
+Use if there was Proper Notice of the Review

+Statement: "As Chair of the PRC I now declare open the review requested by against .
+I also declare that there is quorum of the PRC present to hear the review, and that all necessary parties have received proper notice, so this review may proceed.
+Mr. or Ms. Secretary, would you now introduce the review."